The New IWC Portofino Perpetual Calendar

 IWC Portofino watches are versatile and stylish, with a hint of timelessness.
 The Portofino collection (introduced in 1984) is supposedly the entry-level offering from IWC Schaffhausen, but despite the efforts seems to remain overlooked and even underrated by the public.
 No specific data supports this claim, but Internet searches reveal far fewer mentions of IWC Portofino than Portugieser or Pilot Collection watches.
 Even the IWC corporate Journal listing “ten products that form the basis of its global success” makes no room for a Portofino.
 Nevertheless, the collection offers elegance, discretion, various models, a good number of complications and plenty of details to capture your attention and even impress.
 The new IWC Portofino Perpetual Calendar IW3444 is bound to create a tourbillon of comments for several reasons.
 It is the smallest (40mm case diameter) perpetual calendar watch across the current IWC catalogue and will be available in steel.
 It is not the first Portofino with a perpetual calendar complication.
 And it is a watch that houses the calendar module created by Kurt Klaus, legendary former head watchmaker at IWC.

 The perpetual calendar module developed by Kurt Klaus in the 1980s is very much the essence of the IWC engineering approach.
 Despite being built from about 80 parts, a small number for a QP, the module offers a high degree of autonomy and is foolproof.
 The mechanically-programmed mechanism inserts a leap day every four years as it can “recognize” the months and will display the correct data without human intervention until 2100, when there would be no February 29.
 This Gregorian calendar exception was devised by the Christian church in 1582 – for every year that ends in 00, there is no February 29 unless it could be divided by 400; read more about it here.
-In 2100 your lucky ancestor will have to advance the calendar using the crown – that simple – because the displays are synchronized.
-Very neat.

 The return of the king